-In this article, we will look at the applications of VCSEL in various industries such as communication, sensors, and computing.
+In this article, we will look at the applications of VCSEL light sources in various industries such as communication, sensors, and computing.
 Along with these three primary industries, this laser is also used in the manufacturing process of smart vehicles and smartphones.

 If you are excited to know more about Vertical Cavity Surface Emitting Lasers then you can check our blog An Introduction to VCSEL.

-VCSEL arrays and their low power consumption are used for novel applications by a number of smart manufacturing companies, including Apple and Samsung.
+VCSEL laser arrays and their low power consumption are used for novel applications by a number of smart manufacturing companies, including Apple and Samsung.
 One such application of VCSEL in smartphones is 3D sensing.
-LEDs have been used for 3D sensing for many years.
+LEDs has been used for 3D sensing for many years.
 The LED’s effectiveness, however, had several limitations.

 VCSELs, like other lasers, are used in optical communication technology.
 Their properties, such as a circular beam shape, a broad free-spectral range, and large and continuous tuning, make them ideal for optical communication.
 In addition, as compared to standard lasers, Vertical Cavity Surface Emitting Lasers can transfer data at a rate of 100 GB per second due to multiplexing.

 Additionally, because communication technologies have a bright future and must advance, we will see a variety of VCSEL applications in this area, such as high-bandwidth Vertical Cavity Surface Emitting Lasers sources for future optical communication systems based on intensity modulation and/or sophisticated modulation formats.

 In recent years, high-power VCSEL has emerged as a key technology for DMS (Driver Monitoring Systems) and OMS (Occupant Monitoring Systems).
 In addition, the technology is used for facial recognition, LiDAR, and gesture control, among other things.